skodjob/odh-e2e/README.md

 The plugin is still under development so the format could change.
 For more info see the plugin repository on GitHub.

+## Allure reports
+Run `mvn test` with `-P allure` to collect testrun data, then run `mvn allure:serve` to open a HTML report with the results in a web browser.